ManimCommunity/manim/docs/source/installation/win.rst

    appropriate name of the ``.whl`` file.

 6. Alternatively, running the command below installs pycairo.
-This needs to be an elevated command prompt like Powershell.
+This needs to be run in an elevated command prompt like Powershell.

    .. code-block:: bash